b-i-bob/essential_sql_tips_and_tricks/query_from_more_than_one_table.md

 ## Preparing to write multi-table queries

-You have some idea of what you want in the result set.
 Be clear about what you want the grain of the result set to be.
-Is each row one user, one day, one group of users?
+Is each row one user, one day, one group of users from each country?
 The grain may be the same as or different from any of the base tables.

 The next step is to focus on how to combine the tables.
 Combining tables in SQL happens before anything else when the query executes.

 ## How many matches will there be for each row?

 Let's assume you have two base tables to query, the first with N rows and the second with M rows, and you know which columns you want to use to relate the tables.
+The number of rows in the result set depends on the relationship between the tables you choose to use and how you choose to combine them.
+When combining two tables you can get as few as 0 rows or as many as N\*M rows in the result set.
+Your choices make a difference!

 A relationship between two tables can be characterized by the of number rows in the second table which will match each row in the first table.